Zeagl3/Skybax/README.md

   ## Creating your Character

-  When creating a new game, you'll spawn in an Alternate Start - Live Another Life cell.
+  When creating a new game, you'll hover above Helgen.
+  Press the Escape key, go to the MCM menu and scroll down to "Skyrim Unbound".
+  Here you can customize the options you want to have in your game.
+All options have descriptions.
+  Pay attention to the Dragon Souls option on the first page, which defines if you're Dragonborn or not (random by default).

+  Click the Begin your Adventure option (the first option on the first MCM page).

+  You get to the starting room, the character creation menu is opened.
-  Start creating your character, in the "Head" tab, scroll down to the "Face Part" option and select number 3 "High Poly Head".
+  Start creating your character, in the "Head" tab, scroll down to the "Face Part" option and select number 3 "High Poly Head" (optional).
   When choosing your brows and beard, use the ones that are compatible with High Poly Head (all of them, except vanilla).
   If you're happy with your character, save it and name it.

-  Now just <b>wait</b> until all messages at the top left are gone.
+  Now you'll be given a choice:
+  - Continue: Start the game
+  - Swap Gear: Re-add all the items (which can give you a different result) and open the character creation menu again
+  - Stay Here: Stay in the starting room.
+Press the hotkey to choose an action: Continue, Swap Gear or Open RaceMenu.
+Choose Continue or use the first MCM option again to start the game.

+  Your adventure begins with no quests in your journal.

   When the "Fertility+" popup comes up, just select "No", this mod is quite heavy on loading, so we do this later on.
   If there are no more messages coming up in the top left, press ESC, go to the "MCM" menu and scroll down to "Nemesis PCEA".
   Enable "0Dser_Animations".